danistark1/rpiBigBen/README.md

 An RPi Big-Ben project.
 Turn a raspberry pi into a big-ben clock.

-# Tools
+# Required

 - A raspberry pi
-- Speakers
+- Speakers to the rpi
-- mpv software
+- mpv audio software
 - big-ben strikes sound files

 # Update RPi